pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 I think the web should not be confined to print equation layout.
 We should not want to get stuck replicating a limited medium in a much more versatile one.

-## mathml future scenarios

 MathML is the zombie of web standards.
 Each decade brought 1 additional, differently broken implementation (first Firefox, then Safari, soon Chrome).
 The new cut down spec that will break a lot of content.
-The mathml people have silently removed existing features from browsers (I'm guessing to be able to argue that they have 2 implementations of the new cut down "spec"); what an extremely unusual thing in browsers that just goes to show how few people use MathML.
-XML people will have "fun" with getting their garbage to work on the web in this scenario.
+XML people will have "fun" with getting their markup to work on the web in this scenario.

 Bugs in those three disjoint implementations are, of course, aplenty; I find a new one every time something forces me to look at native MathML implementations, some are ridiculously bad (wiping out HTML content is one of my favorites) and most bugs go for years without bugs even being filed (remember when Safari didn't draw fraction lines reliably for over a year?
 No, you don't because you don't use it and nobody even filed a bug).

 For the web, the best case scenario is: nobody cares and nobody uses it.
 It will become the new font/center/marquee or whatever.

 Even if the mathml people were interested in moving the layout facilities into CSS, we'll get, at best, something like CSS tables.
 If you don't know the "joy" of working with CSS tables: to this day they are not able to suitably realize HTML table layout, they were super buggy for the longest time and are still buggy in many edge cases (despite years of active improvements).
-But  most of all: people realized they actually needed something completely different, i.e., CSS grid.
+But  most of all: people realized they actually needed something completely different, i.e., CSS grid, flexbox, and container queries.

 Accessibility wise, the shoddy implementations in JAWS and VoiceOver will continue to barely help English speaking blind users.
 Soiffer will try to push his weird MathPlayer clone into every AT so that he can continue to claim patently false things.
 No "intent" in the world will make print equation layout accessible in the sense of the web.
 Nemeth users might eventually get what they want - the rest?
 Not so much.

 In other words, users will continue to find themselves out of luck.
 But hey, "it's a standard".
-They made you beg for it, then they begged you for money to pay instead of Apple and Google; now you have something you don't want, something that doesn't work and something that cannot work.
-It's what you wanted.
+They made you beg for it, then they begged you for money (instead of Apple and Google); now you have something you don't want, something that doesn't work and something that cannot work.
+It's what you wanted, a "standard".

 I think MathML (this of course means: its community) is fundamentally not willing and not able to be a positive force.
 It's "MathML or die" all the way.
 The zombie standard continues it shambling walk.

 ## interlude

-The future will be different from what expect.
+The future will be different from what you expect.
 The other day/month/year, our oldest started learning the piano.
 Of course, this means learning musical notation; it's one of the benefits, I'd say.
 But it's (inevitably) hard to motivate.

 So being a stupid internet person, I searched around for fun apps that teach the piano.
 I found apps that, shockingly, didn't really use traditional musical notation.
 Instead, they had some barebones resemblance (I'm guessing to enable later learning) but they took things in another direction by leveraging the medium, i.e., modern mobile applications.

-These apps would listen via microphone, give immediate feedback on correctness in a range of properties (dynamically increasing tolerance for errors),They would use their infinite canvas to provide just-in-time context in large visuals to keep silly younglings focused and unconcerned about length.
+These apps would listen via microphone, give immediate feedback on correctness in a range of properties (dynamically increasing tolerance for errors).
+They would use their infinite canvas to provide just-in-time context in large visuals to keep silly younglings focused and unconcerned about length.
 They would play along simple training material providing more complex arrangements so that even an early learner would not be facing dull pieces of repetitive notes.
 They would immediately get you to jump into contemporary pop songs, sync highlighting along the way, bringing enormous satisfaction.
 They were just generally being impressively awesome.
-None of this with traditional musical print notation.
+None of it with traditional musical print notation.

 ## Quo vadis?